website watertownhistory.org

 age preventing him from undertaking the active duties it Involved, but

-to make his house their headquarter, it being more like a home to them than
+continued to make his house their headquarter, it being more like a home to

-been busy with the old settlers within the past year or two, but none will be
+has been busy with the old settlers within the past year or two, but none will

 Alstine.
 Mr. Van Alstine’s funeral, held